daniel-olson-code/pipeline/README.md

 ---

-This project is was made to create a custom ETL.
+This project was made to create a custom ETL.
 Although, I'm sure you can think of something better to do with it.
 It allows you to run your programs asynchronously.